Vjimenez-vasquez/VicRcodes-bars_covid/README.md

 ```
 ## Output
-Frequency barplots indicating number of genomes in y-axis and variant/lineage in x-axis per week/month.
+Frequency barplots indicating number of genomes in y-axis and variant/lineage in x-axis per week/month for a set of regions.

 ## Usage
-Use "bars_covid" to obtain graphics to explore the progression of the pandemic per week or region.
+Use "bars_covid" to explore the lineage/variant progression of the pandemic per week/month in a set of regions for a given country.

 This code was designed by Victor Jimenez Vasquez - vr.jimenez.vs@gmail.com.